Process and methods

 NICE is not prescriptive about which search filters should be used because there is often limited evidence on the performance of individual filters.
 Alternative methods for refining a search to achieve an adequate balance of recall and precision should be used when filters are not appropriate.

-Supplementary search techniques should be used in addition to database searching when it is known, or reasonably likely, that relevant evidence is either not indexed in bibliographic databases and/or that it is difficult to retrieve from databases in a way that adequately balances recall and precision.
-Supplementary search techniques might include forward and backward citation searching, journal hand-searches or contacting experts and stakeholders.
+Additional or alternative search techniques should be used in addition to database searching when it is known, or reasonably likely, that relevant evidence is either not indexed in bibliographic databases and/or that it is difficult to retrieve from databases in a way that adequately balances recall and precision.
+These techniques might include forward and backward citation searching, journal hand-searches or contacting experts and stakeholders.

 Reviews (for example, systematic reviews, literature reviews and meta-analyses) may provide an additional source of primary studies, with reference lists being used to identify these.

 In some topic areas or for some review questions, NICE staff with responsibility for quality assurance, the developer or committee may believe that there is relevant evidence in addition to that identified by the searches.
-In these situations, the developer may invite stakeholders, and possibly also other relevant organisations or individuals with a significant role or interest (see section 3.5 on expert witnesses), to submit evidence.
+In these situations, the developer may invite stakeholders, and possibly also other relevant organisations or individuals with a significant role or interest (see the section on other attendees at committee meetings in the chapter on decision-making committees on expert witnesses), to submit evidence.
 A call for evidence is issued directly to registered stakeholders and via the NICE website.
-Examples and details of process are included in appendix J. Confidential information should be kept to an absolute minimum.
+Examples and details of process are included in the appendix on call for evidence and expert witnesses.
+Confidential information should be kept to an absolute minimum.

 All searches should be inclusive, capturing evidence related to health inequalities or impacts on equality relevant to the guideline topic.
 For example, if the population group is 'older people' a search for 'older people' should pick up subpopulations such as 'disabled older people' or 'black and minority ethnic older people'.
 Similarly, if the setting is 'communities and religious places', the search terms should cover all relevant faith settings (such as 'church', 'temple' and 'mosque').